 Such is life.

 You’re like little castle in a pond.
 This is the thrill of your loneliness but it’s tricky because everything has an opposite.
-There’s enjoyable alone (alone and glad of it!) and there’s suffering alone.
+There’s enjoyable alone (alone and glad of it!) and there’s suffering alone (alone with self-pity).
 These things loop.

 If you’re happy alone, you’re happy alone but the more alone you feel, the more alone you are.
 The more self-conscious you feel, the more self-conscious you are.